 Building Maximum Value for Your Business is No Day at the Beach – Or Is It?

-Author’s note: The current COVID-19 situation impacting our country and our world is deadly serious and evolving by the minute.
-While the event and associated learnings described below occurred before cases of the virus were reported and later confirmed here in the U.S., I hope that when better times return, you will consider attending an Owners’ Roundtable.
+Author’s note: The current COVID-19 situation impacting our country and our world is deadly serious, and it likely will continue evolving in the weeks and months ahead.
+While the event and associated learnings described below occurred before cases of the virus were reported and later confirmed here in the U.S., I hope that when better times return, you will consider the Owners’ Roundtable a valuable event worth looking forward to, both personally and professionally.
 I send my sincerest wishes for safety and health to everyone, and I will continue to hold those already impacted by the virus in my thoughts and prayers.

 Picture this: It’s mid-January, and I’m ensconced in a plush lounge chair amidst the silky white sands of beautiful Turks and Caicos.
 Ocean waves lap gently upon the shore, the sun casts its brilliant luminescence and a cool breeze envelops this ethereal, groovacious chill-verse.
 As I sip my umbrella drink from a Tiki mug, I can’t help but think how truly blessed I am.